tegarmanthofani7/b551848cd5c7deff777244049baaadb0/README.md

 ## Overview

 This API allows clients to send emails via a RESTful interface using PHP 7.3.
 It features OAuth2 authentication, message queuing, and PostgreSQL for storing sent messages.
+Simple Design - to easy to maintain and read.

 ## System Design